-To return to the top-level System Preferences pane from any other pane, just click the Show All button (located in the upper-left corner of the pane) or press $\Re+L$.
+To return to the top-level System Preferences pane from any other pane, just click the Show All button (at the upper left) or press $\Re+L$.
 You can also click the familiar Previous and Next buttons to move backward through the panes you've already visited and then forward again, in sequence.
 (Yep, these buttons work just like the browser controls in Safari.
 Sometimes life is funny that way.)

-Although the System Preferences panes are arranged by category when you first install High Sierra, you can also display the panes in alphabetical order.
-To arrange the panes in this way, choose View Organize Alphabetically.
+Although the System Preferences panes are arranged by category when you first install El Capitan, you can also display the panes in alphabetical order.
+To arrange the panes in this way, choose View of Organize Alphabetically.
 Note that you can also select any pane directly from the View menu.
-Choose View Customize, and you can hide specific icons from the System Preferences window.
+Choose View of Customize, and you can hide specific icons from the System Preferences window.
 Just deselect the check box next to each icon you want hidden, and then click Done.
 You can still reach hidden icons from the System Preferences View menu, so they're not banished forever.